micmejia/bible-dump/AMPC/Proverbs/Prov 6.md

-Do this now [at once and earnestly], my son, and deliver yourself when you have put yourself into the [^a]power of your neighbor; go, bestir _and_ humble yourself, and beg your neighbor [to pay his debt and thereby release you].
+Do this now [at once and earnestly], my son, and deliver yourself when you have put yourself into the power of your neighbor; go, bestir _and_ humble yourself, and beg your neighbor [to pay his debt and thereby release you].